 According to the winery website and historical records, the Farmhouse and property was built and developed by a Mennonite Minister, Frank Jantzen, who immigrated from Russia with his Prussian wife.
 They raised 10 children in this house!

 Eventually the property was sold and turned into a vineyard – growing mostly Zinfandel and Merlot grapes.
-The current owner purchased the property 10 years ago and updated the house and added the beautiful white barn which is used for weddings and parties.
+The next owner purchased the property in the 2000’s and updated the house and added the beautiful white barn which has been used for weddings and parties.

-Ron and his dog Blue are the General Managers and Dan oversees the property.
-They are all so nice!
-Oh, and I almost forgot….the winery is Dog Friendly – both inside and out on the peaceful patio!
+Ron and his dog Blue were the General Managers and Dan was caretaker of the property when we visited.
+Everyone was so nice!
+Oh, and the the winery was Dog Friendly – both inside and out on the peaceful patio!

 What to Do / Itinerary